Raffaella07/HNLsGen/README.md

 ## Instructions to set up a different version of Pythia within CMSSW
 (WORK IN PROGRESS)
+TODO: revert to previous Pythia version, once clear that we don't need the modified one

 This needs to be started from clean CMSSW directory, before cmsenv